zigiprimo/grafana/docs/sources/developers/plugins/create-a-grafana-plugin/develop-a-plugin/build-a-data-source-backend-plugin.md

 ---
 title: Build a data source backend plugin
-description: Create a backend for your data source plugin.
+description: Create a backend for your data source
+aliases:
+  - ../../../../tutorials
 weight: 400
 keywords:
   - grafana